Staphylococcus/brain-from-brane/docs/01-pattern-realism/1-pattern-realism.md

 **Practical Example:** Imagine a photon’s worldsheet—the same two-dimensional sweep can be read under the matter/energy lens to track its momentum and energy, or under the information lens to follow patterns like polarization states that carry semantic significance for an observer.

 Nothing ontological separates these views; they are bookkeeping schemes applied to the same underlying pattern.
-When the prose privileges informational vocabulary, it should be read as a perspectival choice, not as a claim that “information floats free of matter.”
+When the prose privileges informational vocabulary, it should be read as a perspectival choice, not as a claim that "information floats free of matter."

+## Dual Lenses

+This dual-lens approach is central to Pattern Realism.
+Rather than privileging either materialist or informationalist accounts, we recognize that both perspectives capture essential aspects of the same underlying reality.
+The matter/energy lens excels at tracking conservation laws, forces, and causal dynamics—the domain of traditional physics.
+The information lens excels at understanding pattern recognition, distinguishability, complexity, and meaning-making—increasingly crucial as we study biological and cognitive systems.

+Neither lens is more "fundamental" than the other; they are complementary tools for understanding different aspects of structured processes.
+A complete description often requires switching between lenses or using both simultaneously, much like how quantum mechanics employs both wave and particle descriptions depending on the experimental context.

-## Nature of Information – Fundamental and Organizational
+## Information Levels

 From the information perspective, the dynamic [worldsheets](../glossary.md#worldsheet) can be treated as **structured signals**—persistent differences that can, in principle, be copied, transformed, or lost.
 From the matter/energy perspective those same [worldsheets](../glossary.md#worldsheet) are **vibrational excitations** carrying momentum, charge, and so on.
 The descriptive shift changes the questions we ask (about entropy versus about forces) but not the underlying stuff.
 For brevity, this section primarily adopts the informational viewpoint, with the tacit understanding that every statement has a dual reading in conventional physical terms.